ngscheurich/twine-starter/README.md

 <p align="center"><img alt="Twine Starter Kit" src="src/images/banner.png" width="378" height="282"></p>
 <br>

 Have you been wanting to start a project with [Twine](http://twinery.org/)/Twee but just _don’t have the time_ to set up a good dev/build process?
 Well boy howdy have you come to the right place!
-My **Twine Starter Kit** offers everything you need and more, including:
+This **Twine Starter Kit** offers everything you need and more, including:

-- Multi-file stories courtesy of [Tweego](https://www.motoslave.net/tweego/)
+- Command line compilation courtesy of [Tweego](https://www.motoslave.net/tweego/)
 - ES2015 and PostCSS support
 - Dev server with live reloading
 - Linting tools